hoangharry-tm/1-Todo_List/README.md

 through animations.
 Here are the goals of this level:

 - Learn advanced React Hooks (useContext, useRef, etc.)
-- Know how to create custom hook
+- Know how to create custom hooks
 - Learn basic animation in CSS
 - Improve the project structure